Jinxiang2000/Jinxiang2000.github.io/content/learning/scheduling-4.md

 ---
-title: "Scheduling 4 - Single Machine Model"
+title: "Scheduling 4 - Minimizing the Number of Tardy Jobs"
 date: 2025-08-27
 draft: false
 description: "The Maximum Lateness"